Kenya Coast Guard Service

-The Kenya Coast Guard Service is a specialized maritime force of the Republic of Kenya, responsible for law enforcement on national waters, including on the oceans, lakes and rivers.
+The Kenya Coast Guard Service is a specialized maritime force of the Republic of Kenya, responsible for law enforcement on national waters, including on lakes and rivers, as well as in the Indian Ocean.
 The force is mandated to maintain maritime safety, security, pollution control and sanitation.
 It is also responsible for apprehending and prosecuting offenders.

 Headquarters

 The headquarters of the agency are located in the Liwatoni neighbourhood, in the port city of Mombasa, on the north-eastern bank of Kilindini Harbour.
 The approximate geographical data of the headquarters of the Kenya Coast Guard Services are: 04°04'10.0"S, 39°39'27.0"E (Latitude:-4.069444, Longitude:39.657500).
 The agency has representation in all major ocean ports in the country, including Kilifi, Malindi and Lamu.
 It is also present on Lake Turkana and in the lake port of Kisumu, on the shores of Lake Victoria.

 Overview

 The agency consists of professional security personnel drawn from the Kenya Defence Forces, the National Police Service, the National Intelligence Service and civilian professionals.
 On 19 November 2018, President Uhuru Kenyatta appointed Brigadier Vincent Naisho Loonena, a 20-year veteran of the Kenya Navy, as the first Director General of the government agency.
 The director-general has responsibility for the day-to-day management of the agency and the administration of discipline.

 The coast guard is responsible for patrolling Kenya's territorial waters, preventing unlawful fishing, piracy, human and drug trafficking, smuggling and prevention of environmental damage.
 It is hoped that the coast guard will reduce cross-border crime and increase the country's intelligence gathering and information sharing ability.